 The opportunity to escape the Southern Hemisphere's winter months is just a little too tempting for tens of thousands of Australians who grab short, inexpensive flights up to Bali.

 No matter the time of year, expect Bali to be bustling.
 The island only goes from busy to busier.
-In fact, a majority of travelers to Indonesia — the world's largest island nation and fourth most populous country — only visit Bali.
+In fact, a majority of travelers to Indonesia, the world's largest island nation and fourth most populous country, only visit Bali.

-If you don't mind heavy traffic and sharing crowded beaches, go when the weather is best!
+If you don't mind heavy traffic and sharing crowded beaches, go when the weather is best.
 July and August are often the driest months with pleasant temperatures.

 A good compromise is to risk occasional rain showers in exchange for more peace.
-The shoulder months before and after high season (particularly April, May, and September) are enjoyable and experience many sunny days.
+The shoulder months before and after the high season (particularly April, May, and September) are enjoyable and experience many sunny days.

 The wettest months to visit Bali are from November to March.
 December, January, and February are extra rainy and a little hotter.
-These are the peak months in Thailand and countries north of Indonesia that are celebrating their dry seasons before heat really moves in.
+These are the peak months in Thailand and countries north of Indonesia that are celebrating their dry seasons before the heat really moves in.